kumahq/kuma/docs/cmd/kumactl/kumactl_generate_zone-ingress-token.md

 ```

 Generate token bound by zone
-$ kumactl generate zone-ingress-token --zone zone-1
+$ kumactl generate zone-ingress-token --zone zone-1 --valid-for 30d

 ```

 ### Options

 ```
   -h, --help                 help for zone-ingress-token
+      --valid-for duration   how long the token will be valid (for example "24h") (default 87600h0m0s)
       --zone string          name of the zone where ingress resides
 ```

 ### Options inherited from parent commands